 - Engineers are employed to ensure that plant, vehicles, boats and infrastructure are well maintained and repaired when necessary.
 There are mechanical, electrical and civil engineers working in ports on a wide range of specialist equipment and structures.

 - Other people are employed in ports and harbours in work that is common to other industries.
 For example, in administration, finance and personnel related roles.

 We have developed a Career Map that shows common job roles and routes of progression within the industry.
 It links to job descriptions for the listed roles and also shows the qualifications needed to progress from one job to another

 You can also see a list of key Industry Roles.

-You can search our Current Vacancies database to find job vacancies listed in your region.
-PSS subscriber companies are invited to submit their vacancies for posting on the PSS vacancies database.
+PSS subscriber companies are welcome to submit their vacancies for posting on the PSS vacancies database.